elena-theresa-weber/allennlpchallengeset/README.md

 In results, the results of the CheckList on the datasets can be found.
 A fail rate indicates the performance of the Semantic Role Labeling.
 The files are stored as a csv file in a folder called 'results'.

 ## Models
-For this report the `structured-prediction-srl` and `structured-prediction-srl-bert` by AllenNLP are being used.
+For this report the BiLSTM-based `structured-prediction-srl` and BERT-based `structured-prediction-srl-bert` by AllenNLP are being used.